proyectosingenieriauninorte/NumericalMethods/README.md

 Each folder within the repository contains a specific README explaining how to use the corresponding implementation.
 Make sure to have the appropriate execution environment set up for each method.

-## Contributions

-Contributions are welcome!
-If you'd like to add a new numerical method or improve an existing implementation, feel free to submit a pull request.
-Be sure to follow the contribution guidelines outlined in `CONTRIBUTING.md`.

 ## License

 This repository is licensed under the [MIT License](LICENSE).